Beryozovsky constituency

 The Beryozovsky constituency (No.170 (Note: Ordzhonikidzevsky constituency No.164 in 1993-1995, Ordzhonikidzevsky constituency No.165 in 1995-2007)) is a Russian legislative constituency in Sverdlovsk Oblast.
 The constituency covers north-eastern Yekaterinburg, its suburbs and satellite city Beryozovsky and stretches to central Sverdlovsk Oblast.

-The constituency has been represented since 2016 by United Russia deputy Sergey Chepikov, Member of Legislative Assembly of Sverdlovsk Oblast, 1988 and 1994 Olympic Champion biathlete.
+The constituency has been vacant since September 17, 2026, following the death of two-term United Russia deputy Sergey Chepikov.